nodejs/node/doc/api/module.md

 -->

 * `path` {string}
-* `error` {Error}
 * Returns: {module.SourceMap}

 `path` is the resolved path for the file for which a corresponding source map should be fetched.

-The `error` instance should be passed as the second parameter to `findSourceMap` in exceptional flows, such as when an overridden [`Error.prepareStackTrace(error, trace)`][] is invoked.
-Modules are not added to the module cache until they are successfully loaded.
-In these cases, source maps are associated with the `error` instance along with the `path`.

 ### Class: `module.SourceMap`
 <!-- YAML